HaniyaKhan890/FYP-Duplicate-Product-Titles/README.md

 ## Results:

 The final output will be an excel file with 2 columns.
-The first column will include the mastercodes of the similar products in this format: {mastercode1, mastercode2} and the next column will conntain the duplicate product in the format {dairy milk chocolate 200g}.
-This format will be the case when there are products that are listed exactly as dairy milk chocolate 200g.
-However, if they arent exact duplicates then they will be listed as {dairy milk 200g, dairy milk chocolate 200g}.
+The first column will include the mastercodes of the similar products in this format: {mastercode1, mastercode2} and the next column will conntain the duplicate product in the format {dairy milk 200g, dairy milk chocolate 200g}.